capawesome-team/capacitor-mlkit/README.md

 ## Features

-Capacitor ML Kit is a collection of Capacitor plugins that enable the use of the ML Kit SDKs in Capacitor.
+Capacitor ML Kit is a collection of Capacitor plugins that enable the use of the [ML Kit SDKs](https://developers.google.com/ml-kit) in Capacitor.[^1]

 - 🔋 Supports **Android and iOS**
 - ⚡️ **Capacitor 4** support